Our branches “before and after” – Cognac over the 20th century

 Use the slider to compare the pictures

-In 1973, the Place François 1er branch still sports its style, the original pediment and clock still presiding over the building facade.
+In 1973, the Place François 1er branch still sports its style (left photo, BNP Paribas Historical Archives, 9Fi160), the original pediment and clock still presiding over the building facade.
 The main decorative elements are recognisable.
 Yet the bank’s sign now bears the name BNP, acronym for Banque Nationale de Paris, created in 1966 by the merger of CNEP and the Banque Nationale pour le Commerce et l’Industrie (BNCI).
-In the 2017 photo, you can see a cash (or ATM) machine on one of the bank’s walls, allowing customers to carry out cash transactions at all times.
-Ever since the merger of BNP and Paribas in 2000, the BNP Paribas Cognac branch has continued the tradition begun by CNEP 122 years ago in its Rue François 1er location.
+In the 2017 photo (personal photo), you can see a cash (or ATM) machine on one of the bank’s walls, allowing customers to carry out cash transactions at all times.